rudderlabs/terraform-provider-rudderstack/docs/resources/destination_adobe_analytics.md

 ### Required

 - `config` (Block List, Min: 1, Max: 1) Destination specific configuration.
 Check the nested block documenation for more information. (see [below for nested schema](#nestedblock--config))
 - `name` (String) Human readable name of the destination.
-The value has to be unique across all destinations.
+The value has to be unique across all the destinations.

 ### Optional